AkonDion/scanner-app/README.md

 3. Numbers are automatically detected and added to the list
 4. View results with location data on the map
 5. Submit or scan additional numbers as needed

+## Security Note

+The `config.js` file containing your API keys is automatically excluded from git tracking via `.gitignore`.
+Never commit your actual API keys to version control.

 ## License